UPMC Children's Hospital of Pittsburgh: Former Oakland neighborhood facility

 The oldest of these Children's Hospital buildings, dating to the 1930s, included an eight-story building, later called the DeSoto Wing, that included a cafe, gift shop and chapel.
 North and south additions to the original building were added in 1950 and 1957, respectively.

-In 1947, doctor Jonas Salk took a job at Children's and at the University of Pittsburgh as an associate professor of bacteriology and the head of the Virus Research Lab.
+In 1947, doctor Jonas Salk took a job at Children's and at the University of Pittsburgh School of Medicine as an associate professor of bacteriology and the head of the Virus Research Lab.
 While at Pitt, he began research on polio and the process of developing a vaccination.
 In 1952 Salk had created the first Polio vaccination.
 Salk went on CBS radio to report a successful test on a small group of adults and children on March 26, 1953, and two days later, the results were published in The Journal of the American Medical Association.

 In 1971 hospital physician Dr. Richard Moriarty created the campaign, logo, and sticker for Mr. Yuk at the hospital.
 Moriarity noticed an uptick in children's poisonings and wanted to develop a label to warn children that poisons were dangerous.
 The design for Mr. Yuk came from interviews from children under the age of five and recording their facial expressions when asked about poison.
 The hospital still owns the copyright to the Mr. Yuk sticker.
 The Pittsburgh Poison Control Center was housed inside of CHP.

 In 1981 pioneering surgeon and "Father of Transplantation" Dr. Thomas E. Starzl came to the hospital, on condition that he would be free of administrative tasks and able to focus on medicine.
 In a matter of a few years he launched the country's first pediatric and adult liver transplant program.
 On February 14, 1984, under the direction of Starzl, Drs.
 Byers W. Shaw Jr. and Henry T. Bahnson successfully completed the world's' first simultaneous heart and liver organ transplant on six-year-old Stormie Jones at the Children's Hospital of Pittsburgh.
 During his tenure, Starzl also pioneered the use of a new anti-rejection drug called tacrolimus.
 Starzl was the head of transplantation at the hospital until 1991 when he stepped down from clinical and surgical duties and shifted all of his focus to research.